Project Coordinator: email@example.com.

 In an age of electronic communications, letters remain the one and only way to penetrate the dark world of solitary confinement, and to establish contact with a group of people who have been banished and buried not only by society but also by the prison system itself.
 We believe this communication has the potential to transform the lives not only of the individuals in solitary, but of those on the outside who bear witness to their suffering.

-To get started, please take a look at our Lifelines to Solitary program overview and make sure this volunteer opportunity is right for you.
-You then have two options:
+First, take a look at our Lifelines to Solitary program overview and make sure this volunteer opportunity is right for you.

 1 ) Sign up for the Lifelines to Solitary letters program as an individual.

-Please contact Marlies at firstname.lastname@example.org and get started right away!
+Contact Marlies at firstname.lastname@example.org to get started right away!

 2 ) Begin a Lifelines to Solitary chapter with your own group.